 Percy’s And CoSpaces, Southport

 Percy’s Corner is located at CoSpaces in Southport, right where Gold Coast’s original ambulance station which was built in 1922.
 The coffee shop is named after Percy Raby, the first superintendent who ran the station from the early 1920s to 1940s.
 Originally built in 1922, the building boasts a rich history on the gold coast.
-The building is now home to CoSpaces – a fully modernized co-working facility with tenants from industries such as engineering, events, sporting, creative, entertainment, tech, legal, accounting, construction and retail.
+The building is now home to CoSpaces – a fully modernised co-working facility with tenants from industries such as engineering, events, sporting, creative, entertainment, tech, legal, accounting, construction and retail.
 Percy’s is conveniently located to the light rail line and makes for a wonderful morning coffee pit-stop.